Setup of iDIN

 Signicat supports the standard OpenID Connect (OIDC) and SAML 2.0 protocols.
 In addition, we offer our bespoke Signicat Authentication REST API.

-The protocol you choose depends your goals and preferences.
+The protocol you choose depends on your goals and preferences.
 The Authentication REST API provides flexibility and an easy setup.
 Otherwise, we recommend OIDC, since SAML 2.0 is much more complex to implement and usually requires a federation agent.
 OIDC is an industry standard with managed user sessions, unlike the Authentication REST API.

 Set up the protocol